Understanding How Annuities Are Taxed

 Glenn Herring, the founder, and president of Safe Money Marketing is a licensed, bonded insurance broker.
 His agency has been serving Oklahoma since 2003 as a bonded full-service agency.
 His dream was to assist clients with retirement planning while being dedicated to the preservation and safety of each client’s retirement assets.

-One of the primary benefits of annuities is their tax-deferred growth.
+One of the primary benefits of deferred annuities is their tax-deferred growth.
 This means the interest or earnings accumulating on your annuity aren’t subject to income tax until you withdraw the funds.
-This allows your annuity to grow at a faster rate compared to investments subject to annual taxation.
+This may allow your annuity to grow at a faster rate compared to investments subject to annual taxation, like bank CDs.

 Taxation at Withdrawal